ms-iot/content/en-US/win10/samples/AirHockeyApp_Documentation.md

  ###AccelStepper.cs

-This class is contained in the AirHockeyHelper2 project.
+This class is contained in the AirHockeyHelper project.
 The robot arm used in the air hockey setup is controlled by motors.
 This class contains functions allowing the app to interface between the robot's stepper motors and control motor movement.
 Interfacing with the hardware motors is made possible by GPIO APIs.

 The methods in this class allow us to determine when and where to move the motors and by what degree (i.e. how many steps, what direction).
 AccelStepper supports and provides functions for the following features:
   ####Acceleration/decceleration of motors.